Experimental facilities in the Weeks lab

 Capabilities we have

 We can do lots of cool things.
-Our facility is always upgrading (shopping), and our capabilities currently include:
+Our current capabilities (August 2025) include:

 • Regular, brightfield microscopy: